 The Credit Banking application fee entitles students to transcription services for one year.
 Students are advised that credits transcripted under the Credit Banking program may or may not apply to a degree program at Thomas Edison State College or another college.
 It is the student's responsibility to ensure that a receiving institution's academic policy will allow transfer of each credit.
-Credit will not be transcripted in cases of obvious or apparent duplication.
+Credit will not be transcripted in cases of obvious or apparent duplication or for courses deemed to be developmental.